“Creativity is contagious. Pass it on.”

 This activity allows children to run wild with their imagination.
 Aside from the physical, brain and language development mark making supports, it also helps build a child's confidence and gives them the opportunity to communicate their feelings and emotions through a picture or even a story.

 So what do you think?
 These activities are all great not only as a way to boost your child's mental health through creativity, they're also a good way to introduce quality time with the children you care for - both individually or as a group.
 If you are doing them together, be gentle - guide but don’t be pushy - this is their work and their creation, so even when it’s just a splash of colour on a page, if your child believes it’s enough, know it’s enough.

 If all this has inspired you, then you’re going to just LOVE our Positive Doodle Diary for kids!

 The Positive Doodle Diary is a mindful gratitude journal for children aged between 5 and 10 years old.
 It’s packed full of creative tools to empower them with confidence and resilience!
 We’re so excited about this book that we think it deserves its very own Instagram account - why not head over and check out what we're up to!

 We’d love to see what your little (and big ones) are creating!
-Don’t forget to tag us in your pictures!
+Don’t forget to tag us with #WeAreThePositivePlanners in your pictures!

 Much love, Finn + Ali xx